cysouw/diathesis/text/c01_introduction.md

 ::: ex
 a.
 Der Schreiner lackiert den Tisch. \
-   Der Tisch wurde von den Schreiner lackiert.
+   Der Tisch wurde von dem Schreiner lackiert.
 b.
 Ich koche den Kaffee. \
    Der Kaffee kocht.
 c.
 Der Fahrradfahrer fürchtet den Anstieg. \
-   Der Fahrradfahrer fürchtet sich vor den Anstieg.
+   Der Fahrradfahrer fürchtet sich vor dem Anstieg.
 :::

 Hidden in these succinct definitions there are various intricate grammatical concepts that need some more discussion in subsequent sections.
 The most general notions are discussed directly below, while the specific discussion of the analysis and classification of different kinds of diathesis is postponed for the next chapter.